 Bills Sponsored by Taliaferro, Burzichelli, Houghtaling, Andrzejczak, Singleton, Downey, Mazzeo and Zwicker

-(TRENTON) – A four-bill legislative package sponsored by Assembly Democrats Adam Taliaferro, John Burzichelli, Eric Houghtaling, Bob Andrzejczak, Troy Singleton, Joann Downey, Vince Mazzeo and Andrew Zwicker to invest in the preservation of farmland was approved Monday by the Senate, giving them final legislative approval.
+(TRENTON) – A four-bill legislative package sponsored by Assembly Democrats Adam Taliaferro, John Burzichelli, Eric Houghtaling, Bob Andrzejczak, Troy Singleton, Joann Downey, Vince Mazzeo and Andrew Zwicker to invest in the preservation of farmland was approved Monday by a Senate panel.

-The voter-approved funds are dedicated through the 2017 budget and corporation business tax revenues.
+The funds are dedicated through the 2017 budget and corporation business tax revenues.

 The first bill (A-4580), sponsored by Taliaferro and Burzichelli, would appropriate $2.9 million from the “Farmland Preservation Fund” for farmland preservation grants to the following nonprofit organizations: Lamington Conservancy, Monmouth Conservation Foundation, New Jersey Conservation Foundation, and The Land Conservancy of New Jersey.